 How to Keep Your 3D PCB Models Current with Data Management Tools

 Any component includes a significant amount of design data.
-This includes electrical models, 3D component models, and PCB supplier information.
+This includes electrical design data management software, electrical models, 3D PCB model components, and PCB supplier information.
 Your PCB design software should be allowed to take this data and integrate it with your MCAD tools.
 This allows you to create 3D body models from your PCB footprints and integrate them into a data library.

 ALTIUM CONCORD PRO®